 Kathleen London, The History Of Birth Control

-Abortion and infanticide were rampant in the first century, but so was birth control.
+Abortion and infanticide were rampant in the first century, but so was contraception.
 Queen Anne’s Lace was chewed by women to make them infertile and “various ointments, honey, and pads of soft wool were inserted into the vagina to kill sperm or block the path of semen to the uterus.
-Unborn lamb stomachs and goat bladders served as condoms…” (Rodney Stark, The Rise of Christianity, pg.
+Unborn lamb stomachs and goat bladders served as condoms…” (Rodney Stark, The Rise of Christianity, p.
 121).

-Despite the common use of birth control amongst the pagans the Church fought against its use and unanimously decried it as sinful until the early to mid 20th century in the West.
+Despite the common use of contraception amongst the pagans, the Christian church fought against its use and unanimously decried it as sinful until the early to mid 20th century in the West.
 Many early church fathers spoke out against it including Augustine, Clement of Alexandria, Hyppolytus, John Chrysostom, Jerome, and many others whose quotes we will examine in a subsequent post.

-A high view of marriage and procreation stemming from the dominion mandate along with the universally understood prohibition of coitus interruptus of Onan in Genesis 38 (see part 4 of this series) is one way that God grew His Church and she was able to take over the Roman Empire in such a short period of time.
-The Romans were using birth control, having abortions, dying of diseases from recreational sex and sodomy, etc. but our Christian forebears were having as many kids as God chose to give them and raising them to love the Lord (Stark, Ibid., pgs.
-125-128).
-This could happen again if Christians followed the Bible regarding birth control and the value of children.
+A high view of marriage and procreation stemming from the dominion mandate along with the universally understood prohibition of coitus interruptus of Onan in Genesis 38 (see part 4) is one way that Christ grew his church and she was able to take over the Roman Empire in such a short period of time.
+The Romans were using contraception, having abortions, dying of diseases from recreational sex and sodomy, etc. but our Christian forebears were having as many children as God chose to give them and raising them to love the Lord (Stark, Ibid., pp. 125-128).
+This could happen again if Christians followed the Bible regarding contraception and the value of children.